Ohio State University - Main Campus Data & Information Overview

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Ohio State, see our tuition and fees and room and board pages.

 It's not uncommon for college students to take out loans to pay for school.
 In fact, almost 66% of students nationwide depend at least partially on loans.
 At Ohio State, approximately 36% of students took out student loans averaging $7,544 a year.
 That adds up to $30,176 over four years for those students.

-How Much Money Do Ohio State Graduates Make?students who graduate with a bachelor's degree from Ohio State make about $46,100 a year during their first few years of employment after graduation.
-This is good news for future Ohio State graduates since it is 16% more than the average college graduate's salary of $39,802 per year.
+How Much Money Do Ohio State Graduates Make?bachelor's degree recipients from Ohio State make around $55,332 per year during the early years of their employment.
+This is good news for future Ohio State graduates since it is 30% more than the average college graduate's salary of $42,485 per year.

 Location of Ohio State University - Main Campus